 Resident Meetings

-Once a season we meet in the Boiler House to discuss life on the estate, identifying where important improvements can be made.
+Residents meet in the Boiler House or out on the estate to discuss estate life and important issues, identifying where improvements can be made.

 What to expect in a meeting